 COVID-19 and Reopening Schools

-There are several objectives to consider for preventing the transmission of infection in schools once they are reopened.
+As we enter a new school year during the ongoing COVID-19 pandemic, there are several things to consider for preventing infection in schools.
+Students benefit from in-person learning, and safely returning to in-person instruction is a priority.
 School systems should implement policies for a safe environment, which should be guided by what is feasible, practical, acceptable and tailored to the needs of each community.

-- Cloth face coverings should not be placed on:
+- Face masks should not be placed on:

 - Children younger than 2 years old

 - Anyone who has trouble breathing or is unconscious